sfigg/commercialization-public/design/device-experiences/OEM-security-considerations.md

 ### Early Launch Anti-Malware (ELAM))

+### Hypervisor-protected code integrity (HVCI)
+HVCI is a system mitigation that protects kernel memory and the kernel mode code integrity process.
+It blocks malware that attempts to exploit kernel memory vulnerabilities (e.g. buffer overflows etc) because kernel memory pages are never writable and executable.

 ## Virtualization-based Security (VBS)
 Hardware-based security features, also called virtualization-based security or VBS, provides isolation of secure kernel from normal operating system.
 Vulnerabilities and Day zero attacks in the operating system cannot be exploited because of this isolation.